-Growing up, my family drilled into my head that the road to success was good grades, a good school, and getting a great job.
+Growing up, my family drilled into my head that the road to success was good grades, a prominent school, and getting a great job.

-I’ve always been a good listener, so I followed their advice religiously, discarding any other idea of success as simply “not for me.”
+I’ve always been a good listener, so I followed their advice religiously, discarding any other idea of success as only “not for me.”

 At 24, I had already checked off the list that led to “success.”
 However, I didn’t feel successful.
 Instead, I felt like I was the protagonist of Groundhog Day, repeating the same day over and over.